comp-strat/scraping_server/README.md

 # Scraping Server
-This Repository accompanies https://github.com/URAP-charter/web_scraping as web interface.
-It provides a scalable, robust web-crawling pipeline applicable across web designs and accessible for researchers with minimal computational skills.
+This codebase provides a scalable, robust web-crawling pipeline applicable across web designs and accessible for researchers with minimal computational skills.
 It uses a versatile, scalable architecture built around Python's scrapy module.

 ## Description